SASSA Older Persons Grant South Africa – 2026 Complete Guide

 The application process is completely FREE.

-DOCUMENTS REQUIRED WHEN APPLYING FOR A OLDER PERSONS GRANT
+WHICH DOCUMENTS MUST BE SUBMITTED WHEN APPLYING FOR AN OLDER PERSONS GRANT?

 Applicants must take along the following documents when applying for the old persons grant through SASSA (these must be original documents or certified copies):